cnuernber/dtype-next/docs/datatype-to-dtype-next.md

 of datatype support and various simple accerated operations.

-In order to fulfill unified support efficient random access across many datatypes it uses many type specific constructions that enable primitive reading/writing to buffers with disparate storage backends.
+In order to fulfill unified support for efficient random access across many datatypes it uses many type specific constructions that enable primitive reading/writing to buffers with disparate storage backends.